Native American Trails of DeKalb County

-by Maranda Perez
+by Maranda Perez, DHC Intern

 Before white settlers occupied today’s DeKalb County, two prominent Native American nations, the Creek and Cherokee, lived on and traveled through the area for thousands of years.
 These nations had a tremendous effect on the development of Georgia that largely goes unnoticed in modern day, but is nonetheless important to consider.
 There were three main Native American trails that ran through modern day DeKalb County: the Hightower Trail, the Peachtree Trail, and the Sandtown Trail.
 These trails were used by the Creek and Cherokee people for travel and trade between each other and other Native American nations in the Southeast region.
 These trails traced the shortest possible distances between destinations and least treacherous routes.
 Because of this, white settlers used these trails for themselves as wagon roads in the early settler period, and they have since become parts of prominent roads, boundaries, and rail lines in DeKalb County.